Alphonso

 Mehrauli Archeological Photography Tour

 Steeped in layers of cultural, religious, and political significance, Mehrauli, set amidst the lush greenery of South Delhi, offers fabulous photops.
 As one of the oldest of all the cities that makes today’s Delhi, Mehrauli usually tends to slip out of visitor’s itinerary, as the other newer chapters remain fresh in their minds while making them more vivid when they travel through the city along the monuments dotted roads.
-The Mehrauli Archaeological Park covers 100 acres of green land abutting the UNESCO-acclaimed World Heritage Site of the Qutb Minar and its clutch of heritage structures.
+The Mehrauli Archaeological Park covers 100 acres of green land abutting the UNESCO-acclaimed World Heritage Site of the Qutub Minar and its clutch of heritage structures.
 Scattered across the archaeological park are reminders from every era of Delhi’s history—from the pre-Islamic to the late Mughal and the colonial period.
-The lush environs of the park act as a buffer between the settlement at Mehrauli village and the Qutb complex
+The lush environs of the park act as a buffer between the settlement at Mehrauli village and the Qutub complex

 • Discovering the rich heritage and history of probably the oldest continuously inhabited area in Delhi